supabase-community/postgres_lsp/docs/index.md

 ### VSCode

 The language server is available on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Supabase.postgrestools).
-Its published from [this repo](https://github.com/supabase-community/postgrestools-vscode).
+It's published from [this repo](https://github.com/supabase-community/postgrestools-vscode).

 ### Neovim

 You will have to install `nvim-lspconfig`, and follow the [instructions](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#postgres_lsp).

+### Zed

+The language server is available as an Extension.
+It's published from [this repo](https://github.com/LoamStudios/zed-postgres-language-server).

 ### GitHub Actions